-On behalf of the Board of Directors, administration, and staff, I welcome you to United Tribes Technical College (UTTC)!
-UTTC is honored to have you as a student whether you are attending classes in a face-to-face format or are attending through one of our online course offerings.
-UTTC, established in 1969, was the second tribal college and university (TCU) in the Nation and has provided quality workforce development and higher education services to multiple generations of Native Americans and non-natives throughout North Dakota, the Great Plains, and Indian Country.
+On behalf of the Board of Directors, administration, and staff, I welcome you to the United Tribes Technical College (UTTC) campus!
+UTTC is recognized as the second tribal college and university in the Nation, and we are honored that you are attending our institution.
+UTTC was established by the five tribal Nations in the State of North Dakota to address workforce development and higher education needs for our people.
+UTTC is in our 54th year of service to the United Tribes of North Dakota, the Great Plains, and Indian Country.